-In this course, the student will evaluate leadership concepts applied to business administration. student will discuss the diverse leadership theories including the leadership models that derives from them.
-In addition, the student will examine leader individual characteristics and implications that cultural diversity has in the execution of an effective leadership role.
-The student will also analyze ethical concepts needed for future leader development.
+In this course, students will evaluate leadership concepts applied to business administration.
+They will discuss various leadership theories, as well as the leadership models that derive from them.
+In addition, students will examine the individual characteristics that make up a leader and the implications of cultural diversity on the execution of effective leadership.
+They will also analyze ethical concepts necessary for the formation of future leaders.